What Did Barbary Pirates Really Want?

 Barbary Pirate Raids

 For a long time, this selective narrative has dominated conversations about the Barbary corsairs, especially in some online communities where history is often used in debates about immigration and religious conflict.
-Like most historical events, the real story is not as white and black, but it is filled with mutual aggression, retaliation, and a cycle of violence that spanned for many years.
+Like most historical events, the real story is not as white and black, but it is filled with mutual aggression, retaliation, and a cycle of violence that spanned many years.

 Missing Pieces of the Story